RedstoneOre/ShellCheatTetris/README.md

 		to the first avalible rotation
 	Hold s(down arrow) to make the block drop faster
 Game
-	Press q or Ignore(Ctrl-c) to save and quit
+	Press q to save and quit
+	Ignore(Ctrl-c) to save and quit
 	Press Ctrl-s to save
 	Press f or Alt-Ctrl-s to input file path and save in the file Add a path argument or use Ctrl-O to open a save Press u or Ctrl-r or F5 to refresh the map
 Cheat
-	Press 1 to destroy blocks while dropping and disapper when touch the ground(cooldown 20 blocks) Press 2 to send the block back to the spawn (cooldown 10 blocks)
+	Press 1 to destroy blocks while dropping and disapper when touch the ground
+		(cooldown 20 blocks,use (GameHeight/2) scores)
+	Press 2 to send the block back to the spawn
+		(cooldown 10 blocks,Use (GameHeight/5) scores)
 ```
-> CHEATING WILL USE YOUR SCORE!*(but it didn't show)*

 #### Scores
 1. Clear a line: $+{GameWidth}$